-The great Aussie deck is a traditional and practical place to capitalise on our temperate climate and make the most of outdoor living.
+The outdoor deck is a traditional and practical place to capitalise on our temperate climate and make the most of outdoor living.

 Many homeowners like the idea of building a deck if they don’t already have one, but it’s important to think carefully about how the space is going to be used in order to determine how your deck should best be designed.

 Decide on the position

 As any garden designer will tell you, zoning is the key to a successful backyard and a deck is a feature that never fails to invite people outdoors.

 The house and the size of the block are the first elements you need to consider to make a location decision.
 Even if space is limited, there may be more options than you think.

 Adding a door, a walkway or privacy screen may allow a deck to be built where it’s most convenient.

 Take in any views on offer and think about the climate.
 A north-facing deck will get the winter sun as well as summer rays.
 West-facing decks can be very hot in the afternoon, and even south-facing decks can get midday sun in summer, so factor in shade.